All Episodes

 If you believe such a thing, it's not a talking point.

-It is a term that states a fundamental truth, a reality that is now got to be recognized if we're ever gonna prevent what happened on Saturday night from ever happening again.
+It is a term that states a fundamental truth, a reality that has now got to be recognized if we're ever going to prevent what happened on Saturday night from ever happening again.

 The term has meaning.